jelane7/school/README.md

 ![map](demmissing2.jpg)
 ![map](dEMmissingmound.jpg)

 When the island was developed for homesteads, material from the shell mounds was used to build up the road.
-A gap in the shell mounds can be seen as a blue gab between the red shell mounds.
+A gap in the shell mounds can be seen as a blue (lower elevation) space between the red (higher elevation) shell mounds.
 The road is evident on the Digital Elevation Model to the southeast as a straight green line.

 In 1955, the power plant came to Weedon Island.
 Can you see much alteration to the landscape?
 ![map](power.jpg)

-These were just a few examples of how an archaeologist might use Remote Sensing data to answer questions about the past!
+These were just a few examples of how an archaeologist might use Remote Sensing data to answer questions about the past.
+Below are links to the data used here.

-Citations:
+Links to Explore:

 NOAA Digital Coastal Data Viewer
 2007 FDEM Lidar: Southwest Florida